What is World Sight Day?

 6. Treatment options vary depending on the severity and type of impairment but generally involve eye exercises such as muscle relaxation and training in binocular vision

-7. A common and simple treatment is the use of glasses
+7. A standard and simple treatment is the use of glasses

-8. There are many tools available to help those with impaired vision, such as magnifying glasses and closed-circuit television systems (CCTV) that enlarge objects for easier viewing
+8. There are many tools available to help those with impaired vision, such as magnifying glasses and closed-circuit television systems (CCTV) that enlarge objects for more leisurely viewing

 9. Researchers are also looking into methods that may allow sight for some patients, such as restoring functionality to cells related to eyesight with stem cell research